 I have no doubt that a case like Phonedog will come to Canada at some point.
 Until then, we have no clear line about who owns the work product of social media.
 All you can do is remove as much ambiguity as possible through policies and communications.

-And while your at it, have your marketing people talk to your HR people once in awhile.
+And while you’re at it, have your marketing people talk to your HR people once in a while.